The Accüsed: Early years (1981–1992)

 According to reviewer Jeb Branin, "I was writing for a zine in Canada called Northern Metal that reviewed the new LP The Return Of Martha Splatterhead giving it a 0.0 rating and absolutely crucifying it in the review.
 It is the only 0.0 review I remember ever seeing in Northern Metal.
 They hated it so much I knew I had to buy it.
 As I suspected, the album was a masterpiece of hardcore hysteria."

 The LPs More Fun Than an Open Casket Funeral and Martha Splatterhead's Maddest Stories Ever Told quickly followed, as well a number of other annual releases.
 Starting with Hymns For the Deranged, the band also began working with Seattle producer Jack Endino, and their next album, Grinning Like an Undertaker, with Josh Sinder now on drums, was released on Nastymix Records followed by the EP "Straight Razor".
+1993 The Accused began to see trouble brewing with their record label, Nastymix, as the label faced financial troubles, forcing the seminal rap label to dissolve its assets and be bought-up by the independent label, Ichiban.
+'Splatter Rock' the Accused's final release under their Nastymix contract was released with little fanfare in 1993.
+The album featured production by the late Steve 'Thee Slayer Hippee' Hanford from Poison Idea.

-The band maintained an active touring schedule, and according to a review, "...live, The Accüsed were untouchable ... the whole band was a frenzy of epileptic gyrations, although Blaine's high flying leaps and bouncing off the walls like a deranged gnome were definitely the highlight ... even in today's underground you aren't going to find a more devastating band than The Accüsed."
+From 1993-1994 The band played a handful of regional headline gigs, and appearances on the West Coast of the U.S. before dissolving.
+According to a review, "...live, The Accüsed were untouchable ... the whole band was a frenzy of epileptic gyrations, although Blaine's high flying leaps and bouncing off the walls like a deranged gnome were definitely the highlight ... even in today's underground you aren't going to find a more devastating band than The Accüsed."

-The Accüsed took an 11-year hiatus in 1992, with members taking time to play in other Seattle bands, such as the Fartz and Gruntruck.
+The Accüsed took an 11-year hiatus in 1994, with members taking time to play in other Seattle bands, such as the Fartz and Gruntruck.

-There is a large collection of videos of the Accüsed playing live, as well as a few interviews on the website The Accüsed Archives.
+There is a large collection of archive videos of the Accüsed playing live, as well as a few interviews scattered on the internet.